GameFoundry/bsf/Documentation/Manuals/Native/renderer.md

 # Creating your own renderer {#renderer_b}
 Renderer is the system that makes use of all the components we listed so far.
 Renderer isn't actually aware of scene objects and components, and instead operates on @ref bs::Camera "Camera", @ref bs::Renderable "Renderable" and @ref bs::Light "Light" types directly.
 These are the internal objects that are managed by @ref bs::CCamera "CCamera", @ref bs::CRenderable "CRenderable" and @ref bs::CLight "CLight", respectively.
 They provide the same interface as their component versions.
 They are also @ref bs::CoreObject "core objects", meaning they have both a simulation and a core thread counterparts.

-To create your own renderer you must implement the @ref bs::Renderer "Renderer" interface.
+To create your own renderer you must implement the @ref bs::ct::Renderer "ct::Renderer" interface.
 The implementation should iterate over all renderable objects, cameras and lights and perform rendering according to your own rules.
 At the end of rendering, every render target in every active camera should be filled with an image of the rendered scene.
 During rendering you must consider mesh and material provided by the renderable objects, and apply lighting according to light objects.
 You should use the low level @ref bs::RenderAPI "RenderAPI" to render individual objects.

 The renderer is mostly a core-thread system as then it has a more direct access to the @ref bs::RenderAPI "RenderAPI", as well as various utility functionality we'll describe later.
 Read the [core thread](@ref coreThread) manual for more information about the core thread and core objects, and the [render API](@ref renderAPI) manual on how to use the low level rendering functionality.

-The @ref bs::Renderer "Renderer" interface requires you to implement the following methods:
+The @ref bs::ct::Renderer "ct::Renderer" interface requires you to implement the following methods:
- - @ref bs::CoreRenderer::getName "Renderer::getName" - Returns a unique name of the renderer.
+ - @ref bs::ct::CoreRenderer::getName "ct::Renderer::getName" - Returns a unique name of the renderer.
 This can be used by shader techniques to identify which renderer is active and when they should run, as described in the [material](@ref materials) manual.
- - @ref bs::CoreRenderer::renderAll "Renderer::renderAll" - This is a method called from the simulation thread that executes the rendering.
+ - @ref bs::ct::CoreRenderer::renderAll "ct::Renderer::renderAll" - This is a method called from the simulation thread that executes the rendering.
 It is called once per frame.
 In this method you should queue your actual rendering method for execution on the core thread.
- - @ref bs::CoreRenderer::notifyCameraAdded "Renderer::notifyCameraAdded" - Called on the core thread whenever a new @ref bs::Camera "Camera" is created (i.e. when a @ref bs::CCamera "CCamera" component is added to the scene).
+ - @ref bs::ct::CoreRenderer::notifyCameraAdded "ct::Renderer::notifyCameraAdded" - Called on the core thread whenever a new @ref bs::Camera "Camera" is created (i.e. when a @ref bs::CCamera "CCamera" component is added to the scene).
 Also called when camera's properties change (camera is removed, then re-added).
- - @ref bs::CoreRenderer::notifyCameraUpdated "Renderer::notifyCameraUpdated" - Called on the core thread whenever a @ref bs::Camera "Camera's" position or rotation changes.
+ - @ref bs::ct::CoreRenderer::notifyCameraUpdated "ct::Renderer::notifyCameraUpdated" - Called on the core thread whenever a @ref bs::Camera "Camera's" position or rotation changes.
- - @ref bs::CoreRenderer::notifyCameraRemoved "Renderer::notifyCameraRemoved" - Called on the core thread whenever a @ref bs::Camera "Camera" is destroyed.
+ - @ref bs::ct::CoreRenderer::notifyCameraRemoved "ct::Renderer::notifyCameraRemoved" - Called on the core thread whenever a @ref bs::Camera "Camera" is destroyed.
 Also called when camera's properties change (camera is removed, then re-added).
- - @ref bs::Renderer::notifyRenderableAdded "Renderer::notifyRenderableAdded" - Called on the core thread whenever a new @ref bs::Renderable "Renderable" is created (e.g. when a @ref bs::CRenderable "CRenderable" component is added to the scene).
+ - @ref bs::ct::Renderer::notifyRenderableAdded "ct::Renderer::notifyRenderableAdded" - Called on the core thread whenever a new @ref bs::Renderable "Renderable" is created (e.g. when a @ref bs::CRenderable "CRenderable" component is added to the scene).
- - @ref bs::Renderer::notifyRenderableUpdated "Renderer::notifyRenderableUpdated" - Called whenever @ref bs::Renderable "Renderable" properties change, e.g. when a scene object a renderable is attached to moves.
+ - @ref bs::ct::Renderer::notifyRenderableUpdated "ct::Renderer::notifyRenderableUpdated" - Called whenever @ref bs::Renderable "Renderable" properties change, e.g. when a scene object a renderable is attached to moves.
- - @ref bs::Renderer::notifyRenderableRemoved "Renderer::notifyRenderableRemoved" - Called whenever a @ref bs::Renderable "Renderable" is destroyed.
+ - @ref bs::ct::Renderer::notifyRenderableRemoved "ct::Renderer::notifyRenderableRemoved" - Called whenever a @ref bs::Renderable "Renderable" is destroyed.
- - @ref bs::Renderer::notifyLightAdded "Renderer::notifyLightAdded" - Called whenever a new @ref bs::Light "Light" is created (e.g. when a @ref bs::CLight "CLight" component is added to the scene).
+ - @ref bs::ct::Renderer::notifyLightAdded "ct::Renderer::notifyLightAdded" - Called whenever a new @ref bs::Light "Light" is created (e.g. when a @ref bs::CLight "CLight" component is added to the scene).
- - @ref bs::Renderer::notifyLightUpdated "Renderer::notifyLightUpdated" - Called whenever @ref bs::Light "Light" properties change, e.g. when a scene object a light is attached to moves.
+ - @ref bs::ct::Renderer::notifyLightUpdated "ct::Renderer::notifyLightUpdated" - Called whenever @ref bs::Light "Light" properties change, e.g. when a scene object a light is attached to moves.
- - @ref bs::Renderer::notifyLightRemoved "Renderer::notifyLightRemoved" - Called whenever @ref bs::Light "Light" is destroyed.
+ - @ref bs::ct::Renderer::notifyLightRemoved "ct::Renderer::notifyLightRemoved" - Called whenever @ref bs::Light "Light" is destroyed.

 Implementing these methods should give you all the information you need to render your scene.
 You will have the required render target and projection/view matrices from the @ref bs::Camera "Camera", mesh/material/world transform from @ref bs::Renderable "Renderable" objects, and lighting information from @ref bs::Light "Light".
 Use the information provided in the [render API](@ref renderAPI) manual to learn how to render using those objects.

 Aside from rendering scene objects, the renderer should also take care of rendering everything else, like GUI, debug information and similar.
 This is handled in a general manner via callbacks.
-Every external system (like GUI) can register itself with the renderer by calling @ref bs::CoreRenderer::registerRenderCallback "Renderer::registerRenderCallback".
+Every external system (like GUI) can register itself with the renderer by calling @ref bs::ct::CoreRenderer::registerRenderCallback "ct::Renderer::registerRenderCallback".
 This method accepts a few parameters:
  - Pointer to a @ref bs::Camera "Camera" for which the callback is valid.
 The renderer should call the callback when rendering onto that camera.
  - Index that indicated the priority.
 Callbacks with indices lower than zero should be executed before scene object rendering, and indices equal to or higher than zero should be executed after scene object rendering.
  - Callback to execute.
 Other systems will usually call @ref bs::RenderAPI "RenderAPI" methods in such callback to perform rendering manually.